2bdkid/Online-Store/README.md

 ## Building

 The server backend and client programs are hard-coded to send/receive on the same RMI port.
+The client programs are also hard-coded to look up the RMI registry from the same host.
 The `changeport` target changes the hard-coded port across all files if needed.
 The default port is 54321.
+The `changeserverhost` target changes the hard-coded host across all client program files.
+The default host is in-csci-rrpc01

 ```
 cd src
 make changeport PORT=55555  # needed if port 54321 is in use on Tesla
+make changeserverhost HOST=in-csci-rrpc02  # needed if server is not running on in-csci-rrpc01
 make
 ```